aakashthapa001/modern-react-redux/video-player-from-youtube-api/README.md

-# Video Player from Youtube API
+# Video Player using Youtube API

 A simple video player app using YouTube API.